Motobu Chōki: The boxing match

 Around 1921, Motobu moved to Osaka, Japan.
 In November 1922, a friend convinced Motobu to enter a "boxing vs judo" match which was taking place.
 These matches were popular at the time, and often pitted a visiting foreign boxer against a jujutsu or judo man.
 According to an account of the fight from a 1925 King magazine article, Motobu is said to have entered into a challenge match with a tall, burly foreign boxer called George.
 Motobu, on the other hand, recalls that the boxer was John "somebody."

+According to research by Charles.
+G. Goodin, director of the Hawaii Karate Museum, the boxer was likely to be the Estonian Jaan Kentel.

 Early rounds involved evasion by the smaller man.
 Motobu recalls the boxer fought very sluggishly.
 Taking advantage of this, after a few rounds, according to the account, Motobu moved in on the taller, larger boxer and knocked him out with a single hand strike to the head.
 Motobu was then 52 years old.

 The King article detailed Motobu's surprising victory, although the illustrations clearly show Funakoshi Gichin as the Okinawan fighter in question.
 The two were often at odds in their opinions about how karate ought to be taught and used.